aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 ## *Avian visual modeling*

 Among N=77 _Turdus_  species, the following proportion have sexually monomorphic plumage (combined achromatic and chromatic JND thresholds): 1.3% (n=1 species) have no sexually-dimorphic patches > 1 JND , 44% (n=34 species) have no dimorphic patches > 2 JND, and 63% (n=49 species) have no dimorphic patches > 3 JND (Table S1).
-Conversely, 98.7% (n=78 species) have at least one sexually-dimorphic plumage patch > 1 JND, 56% (n=43 species) have at least one plumage patch > 2 JND, and 37% (n=28 species) have at least one patch > 3 JND (Table S1).
 Additional proportions of _Turdus_ species with sexually-dimorphic achromatic or chromatic plumage patches are available in Table S2.
-When comparing within sexes between sympatric species (i.e., at least a 30% overlap in breeding ranges: n=39 species with at least one sympatric species and a median of n=6 sympatric species per focal species), the median number of avian-discriminable plumage patches between species is 1 or greater for all achromatic and chromatic JND thresholds except for sympatric females at a chromatic JND threshold > 3 (Fig. S1).
+When comparing within sexes between sympatric species (i.e., at least a 30% overlap in breeding ranges: n=39 species with at least one sympatric species and a median of n=6 sympatric species per focal species), the median number of avian-discriminable plumage patches between species is 1 or greater for all achromatic and chromatic JND thresholds of JND > 1, > 2 and > 3 except for sympatric females at a chromatic JND threshold > 3 (Fig. S1).

 ## *Model comparisons*
+_Breeding sympatry_, _breeding timing_, and _breeding spacing_ performed considerably better than
-We obtained N ≥ 4000 effective posterior samples for each model parameter and all models’ Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure 3, 4).
-All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually-dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of Burnham and Anderson (2002)[@burnham2002]).
-Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and _breeding sympatry_ models had the top predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).
+_intercept-only_ (null models) in predicting the probability of a species having a sexually-dimorphic plumage patch.
+We obtained N ≥ 4000 effective posterior samples for each model parameter and all models’
+Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure 3, 4).
+All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually-dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of @burnham2002).
+Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and _breeding sympatry_ models had the top predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches had similar predictive performance).

 ## *Achromatic plumage sexual dimorphism predictors*

-All model predictors' effect estimates are provided as the posterior median odds-ratio (OR) and 90% highest-density interval (HDI) in Table 2.
+Migratory behaviour and shorter breeding season lengths were strongly associated with greater odds of a species having achromatic plumage sexual dimorphism.
+All model predictors' effect estimates are provided as the posterior median odds-ratio (OR) and
+90% highest-density interval (HDI) in Table 2.
 Among predictors of achromatic sexually-dimorphic plumage patches, only predictors included in the _breeding timing_ model have predictors with probability of direction (_pd_) values ≥ 0.90 (Table 2).
 Specifically, longer breeding season length was associated with lower odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 2 (breeding season length, OR [90% HDI] = 0.10 [0.01, 1.1], 89.5% decrease in odds per 2.3-month increase in breeding season) and JND > 3 (breeding season length, OR [90% HDI] = 0.25 [0.03, 1.5], 75% decrease in odds per 2.3-month increase in breeding season).
 Additionally, full migratory behaviour, rather than no migratory behaviour, was associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (full migration, OR [90% HDI] = 4.97 [0.95, 24.4]), JND > 2 (full migration, OR [90% HDI] = 66.5 [3.2, 1802.4]) and JND > 3 (OR [90% HDI] = 22.3 [1.6, 307.9]).
 Finally, both full and partial migratory behaviour, rather than no migration behaviour, in conjunction with longer breeding season lengths are associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (breeding season length x full migration, OR [90% HDI]  = 4.84 [0.67, 39.6]), JND > 2 (breeding season length x full migration, OR = 66.3 [0.59, 11415.7]; breeding season length x partial migration, OR [90% HDI] = 20.7 [0.9, 589.1]) and JND > 3 (breeding season length x partial migration, OR [90% HDI] = 8.28 [0.76, 109.1]).

 ## *Chromatic plumage sexual dimorphism predictors*
+Migratory behaviour, shorter breeding season lengths, and a high number of sympatric _Turdus_ species were strongly associated with greater odds of a species having chromatic plumage sexual dimorphism.

-Among predictors of _breeding timing_ models predicting chromatic sexually-dimorphic plumage patches, longer breeding season length was associated with lower odds of a species having a plumage patch with chromatic JND > 2 (OR [90% HDI]  = 0.14 [0.01, 1.42], 86% reduction in odds per 2.3 month increase in breeding season), and both full and partial migratory behaviour rather than no migration are associated with greater odds of a species having a plumage patch JND > 1 (partial migration, OR [90% HDI] = 2.2 [0.94, 4.9]), JND > 2 (full migration, OR [90% HDI] = 80.51 [2.8, 3432.9]) and JND > 3 (partial migration, OR [90% HDI] = 71.2 [0.32, 59062.9]; full migration, OR [90% HDI] = 234.7 [ 0.51, 300382.6]).
-For _breeding spacing models_, island residency rather than mainland residency was associated with lower odds of having a plumage patch > 1 chromatic JND (island, OR [90% HDI] = 0.27 [0.09, 0.89]).
-Finally, more _Turdus_ species in sympatry was associated with higher odds of a species having a chromatic plumage patch with JND > 1 (number of sympatric species, OR [90% HDI] = 1.4 [1.18, 1.67], 40% increase in odds per each additional sympatric species), JND > 2 (sympatric species, OR [90% HDI] = 1.59 [1.01, 2.52], 59% increase in odds per each additional sympatric species), and JND > 3 (sympatric species, OR [90% HDI] = 2.11 [1.03, 4.46], 111% increase in odds per each additional sympatric species).
+Among predictors of _breeding timing_ models predicting chromatic sexually-dimorphic plumage patches, longer breeding season length was associated with lower odds of a species having a plumage patch with chromatic JND > 2 (OR [90% HDI] = 0.14 [0.01, 1.42], 86% reduction in odds per 2.3 month increase in breeding season).
+Both full and partial migratory behaviour rather than no migration are associated with greater odds of a species having a plumage patch JND > 1 (partial migration, OR [90% HDI] = 2.2 [0.94, 4.9]), JND > 2 (full migration, OR [90% HDI] = 80.51 [2.8, 3432.9]) and JND > 3 (partial migration, OR [90% HDI] = 71.2 [0.32, 59062.9]; full migration, OR [90% HDI] = 234.7 [
+0.51, 300382.6]).
+For _breeding spacing models_, island residency rather than mainland residency was
+associated with lower odds of having a plumage patch > 1 chromatic JND (island, OR [90% HDI] = 0.27 [0.09, 0.89]).
+Finally, more _Turdus_ species in sympatry was associated with higher odds of a species having a sexually-dimorphic chromatic plumage patch with JND > 1 (number of sympatric species, OR [90% HDI] = 1.4 [1.18, 1.67], 40% increase in odds per each additional sympatric species), JND > 2 (sympatric species, OR [90% HDI] = 1.59 [1.01, 2.52], 59% increase in odds per each additional sympatric species), and JND > 3 (sympatric species, OR [90% HDI] = 2.11 [1.03,
+4.46], 111% increase in odds per each additional sympatric species).

 \begin{table}[!h]